NickG-Math/Symmetric_Polynomials/Doc.md

 \tableofcontents
 \section demo Quick Demonstration

-For a quick demonstration you may compile the Demo.cpp.
-Eg (on Linux)
+For a quick demonstration you may use the binaries Demo.exe or Demo.out in the repository.
+These are compiled from Demo.cpp using MSVC and Clang respectively.
+For example, compile Demo.cpp yourself use: (on Linux)

-    clang++ source/Demo.cpp -std=c++17 -O3 -march=native -o Executable.out
+    clang++ source/Demo.cpp -std=c++17 -O3 -march=native -o Demo.out

-You can then run the file Executable.out.
 You can similarly do this over Windows using MSVC, producing a .exe file .
 Make sure to use the ```-std=c++17``` flag (or set the language options in an IDE to support C++17).

 \section exa Code examples